A continuous/discrete fractional Noether's theorem: Introduction

 The paper is organized as follows.
 In Section \ref{section1}, we first remind classical definitions and results concerning fractional derivatives and fractional Lagrangian systems.
-Then, we prove a transfer formula leading to the statement of the fractional Noether's theorem based on a result of Cresson in \cite{cres6}.
-Finally, we give some remarks concerning the previous studies on the subject and we give some precisions on our result.
-In Section \ref{section2}, we first remind the definition of the discrete fractional Lagrangian systems in the sense of \cite{bour}.
-Then, introducing the notion of discrete symmetry for these systems, we state the discrete fractional Noether's theorem.
+Then, we prove a transfer formula leading to the statement of a fractional Noether's theorem based on a result of Cresson in \cite{cres6}.
+Finally, we give some remarks concerning the previous studies on the subject and we give some precisions about our result.
+In Section \ref{section2}, we first remind the definition of discrete fractional Lagrangian systems in the sense of \cite{bour}.
+Then, introducing the notion of discrete symmetry for these systems, we state a discrete fractional Noether's theorem.
 We conclude with some remarks and a numerical implementation of the discrete fractional harmonic oscillator.